RikelC/Convert-binary-to-Root-File-Sirius-Data-/README.md

 # Convert-binary-to-Root-File-Sirius-Data-

-To convert quickly binary data into Root file
+This program is mainly for those users who would like to convert binary data into Root TTree format.